rodber/blog/_posts/2021/2021-01-20-monetize-your-chevereto-installation.md

 featuredImage: /photos/2021-money.jpg
 ---

-Doing [Chevereto](https://chevereto.com/) allowed me to learn and understand the different subtle needs of self-hosted services, specially those around money making for providing an image hosting service for others.
+Doing [Chevereto](https://chevereto.com/) allowed me to learn and understand the subtle needs of self-hosted services, specially those around money making for providing an image hosting service for others.

-This post is about how monetization has been changing around web services, and how Chevereto will drive monetization for their users in a more organic manner.
+This post is about how monetization has been changing around web services, and how Chevereto will drive monetization for their users in an organic manner.

-## Some context
+## Context

 About a decade ago it was standard to _easy_ make money online with the good old traffic + ads formula.
-It is always a thing to talk among people of my age in this business, imagine the hype of getting a printed check which reads your name and GOOGLE for the ads clicks in your website back in the day.
+This is always a thing to talk among people of my age in this business, imagine the hype of getting a printed check which reads your name and GOOGLE for the ads clicks in your website.

-For Chevereto installations, ads was always THE way to make money until a couple of years back when all started to went down and not only at Chevereto, all ads everywhere started to pay way less than before.
+For Chevereto installations, ads was THE way to make money until a couple of years back when all started to went down and not only at Chevereto, ads everywhere started to pay way less than before.

-New ways to make revenue are needed, but in the context of what Chevereto is and avoiding all the vices and bad practices of established services.
+New ways to make revenue are needed, but in the context of what Chevereto is and avoiding the vices and bad practices of established services.

 ## Vices

-There are some business practices and habits that I classify as vices due that is stuff that I know that **drives trouble**.
-I strongly believe in that the following practices are bad and triggers a lot of nasty consequences.
+There are business practices and habits that I classify as vices due that is stuff that I know that **drives trouble**.
+The following practices are bad and triggers a lot of nasty consequences.

 ### Freemium as the standard

 Freemium is the concept of accessing to a limited version of a product which you can later upgrade to access to more features.
-To offer something for free it means that the costs of such operation are **covered** by:
+To offer something for free it means that the costs of the operation are **covered** by:

-- 😩 Service owner money.
+- 🎩 Service owner money.
 - 😒 Charging more to paid customers.
 - 🤬 User data mining.